Ecommerce replatform: ensuring ROI in migrations

-Whatever your reasons, here’s what you’ll need to consider to ensure your decision translates into business value.
+Whatever your reasons, here’s what you’ll need to consider to ensure business value from your ecommerce replatform project.

 For these reasons, it’s always worth considering whether a competitive advantage can be found by innovating and extending functionality on your existing platform, rather than moving to a new one.